Skip to Main Content

 1. From the top search bar, set the first menu dropdown to Reading lists, then enter the reading list name or code in the search bar.

-Opening a reading list in Leganto
+Open a Reading List in Leganto

 There are a few ways to open a reading list in Leganto.

-Edit a course
+Edit a Course

 In most cases, the course will already exist in Alma and just needs to be edited.

-1. Select Fulfillment > Course ReservesCourses
+1. Select Fulfillment > Course Reserves > Courses

 2. Search for the course that you would like to edit